Blue (LeAnn Rimes album)

 Blue is the debut major-label album and third studio album by American country music artist LeAnn Rimes, released on July 9, 1996 in the United States, shortly before the singer’s fourteenth birthday, by Curb Records.
 It peaked at number three on the US Billboard 200, and number one on the Top Country Albums chart.

 The album includes the singles "Blue", "Hurt Me", "One Way Ticket (Because I Can)", and "The Light in Your Eyes".
 Blue has been certified 6× Platinum by the Recording Industry Association of America (RIAA) and is Rimes's best-selling album.

+"Blue" was originally recorded by Bill Mack as a single released in 1958.
+"Hurt Me" and "My Baby" were originally recorded by the song's writer, Deborah Allen, on her 1994 album All That I Am.
+"Cattle Call," a duet with Eddy Arnold, was originally recorded by its writer, Tex Owens, as his 1934 single.

 Background

 Singles released from Blue include, in order of release: "Blue", "Hurt Me", "One Way Ticket (Because I Can)", and "The Light in Your Eyes".
 These songs all charted on the Billboard Hot Country Songs chart between 1996 and 1997; "Blue" and "The Light in Your Eyes" both reached top 10, while "Hurt Me" peaked at 43.
 "One Way Ticket" became a number one hit on the country music chart.

 During the 1996 Christmas season, copies of the album sold at Target stores included the promotional single "Put a Little Holiday in Your Heart" as a free gift with purchase.
 The song peaked at number 51 on the Country Songs chart in January of the following year.
 "Unchained Melody", included as the single's b-side, peaked at number three on the Country Songs chart in March 1997 when released as a single from Unchained Melody: The Early Years (1997).